radical-cybertools/radical.owms/docs/source/installation.rst

 Installation from GitHub
 ========================
+.. _installation_for_github:

-To install TROY from the stable (main) branch in a virtual environment, open a terminal and run:
+To install TROY from the stable (main) branch in a virtual environment, you will need to install at least three distinct python packages:

+* TROY;
+* saga-pilot and/or BigJob; and
+* saga-python.

+open a terminal and run:

 .. code-block:: bash